-Halloween 2020 is going to be a spook-tabular one with these 18 fun Halloween games and activities for your kids.
+This Halloween is going to be a spook-tabular one with these 18 fun Halloween games and activities for your kids.
 Whether you are going trick-or-treating with your child outdoors or throwing a party indoors, these games and activities will help your child engaged with learning Mandarin Chinese.
-Halloween games and activities in Chinese is a wonderful way for your child to build connection between current event and the Chinese language.
+Halloween games and activities in Chinese are a wonderful way for your child to build a connection between the current event and the Chinese language.
 By playing with fun Halloween games and activities in Chinese, your child develops a positive connection with learning Chinese.

 Origin of Halloween

 Halloween is celebrated on the 31st of October of every year.
 This holiday originated from Celtic culture about 2000 years ago.
 People believed that October 31st marked the day when the ghosts of the dead returned to earth.
 Halloween was celebrated in Ireland, UK and northern France.
 Over time as Europeans migrated to America, bringing with them customs and beliefs of Halloween, a new version of American Halloween emerged.
 Halloween is now celebrated in America with dress up in costumes, pumpkin carving and trick-or-treating.

 There are many holidays around the world that are similar to Halloween such as Mexican Dias de los Muertos, Chinese Qing Ming Festival [清明節 | 清明节] (Tomb Sweeping Day / Ancestors' Day), Chinese Hungry Ghost Festival [中元節 / 鬼節 | 中元节/鬼节], Japanese Obon, Korean Chuseok, Brazilian Dias dos Finados, and more.
 By celebrating Halloween and other holidays around the world, children have the opportunity to explore cross-cultural similarities and differences and develop appreciation for cultural diversity.